nadirhamid/apache-whitelist-modwl-c/README.md

 		WLBlockedHandler "./blocked/why.html"
 	</Directory>

+This will simply point any blocked user agent to "./blocked/why.html".

-We can do the same thing for whitelists as follows:
+We can also do the same thing with whitelists as follows:
 WLAcceptedHandler "./"

 Any user agent